lucperkins/nix-home-config/README.md

 # Nix configuration

-This repo houses [Home Manager](https://github.com/rycee/home-manager) configuration that I use for my macOS laptop.
-Here is some tools that I install and configure this way:
+This repo houses the [Home Manager](https://github.com/rycee/home-manager) configuration that I use for my macOS laptop.
+Here are some tools that I install and configure this way:

 * Neovim
 * tmux